-PRINCIPAL OCCUPATION: CHIEF EXECUTIVE OFFICER AT IN2METALS EXPLORERS COMMITTEE(S): N/A $\,$

-2022 ANNUAL MEETING VOTES IN FAVOUR (%): N/A
+PRINCIPAL OCCUPATION: CHIEF EXECUTIVE OFFICER AT IN2METALS EXPLORERS COMMITTEE(S): TECHNICAL COMMITTEE (MEMBER) AND SPECIAL COMMITTEE (MEMBER) 2023 ANNUAL MEETING VOTES IN FAVOUR (%): 99.99

 Mr. Gérard de Hert is an experienced mining executive with over 25 years in the industry.
 Beyond being a seasoned geologist, Gerard has considerable experience spanning from greenfield exploration to mining operations.
 Gérard is transitioning from La Mancha Resource Capital to the full-time CEO role of In2Metals Explorer, a new privately incorporated company owned by the Sawiris Family.
 Gérard joined La Mancha in 2020 to formalise and oversee technical due diligence processes, and support the portfolio company from a technical and geological expertise standpoint.
 From 2012 to 2020 Gérard was Senior Vice President of Exploration for Endeavour Mining where he contributed to the transformation of the company from a junior single asset producer to a multi-asset intermediate miner with 6 mines and 2 projects through his involvement in exploration and support of M&A processes.
-Prior to his time with Endeavour Mining, Gérard was General Manager at Vale-ARM from 2010 to 2012, Chief Geologist at Teal Mining from 2007 to 2009, Regional Exploration Geologist at IAMGOLD Corporation in 2006 and Chief Mine Geologist at AngloGold Ashanti from 2002 to 2006 at the Sadiola gold mine.
+Prior to his time with Endeavour Mining, Gérard was General Manager at Vale-ARM from 2010 to 2012, Chief Geologist at Teal Mining from 2007 to 2009, Regional Exploration Geologist at IAMGOLD Corporation in 2006 and Chief Mine Geologist at AngloGold Ashanti from 2002 to 2006 at the Sadiola gold mines.
 Gérard began his career at Randgold Resources Limited in 1997 where he worked on the Morila gold mines and Syama gold mines.
 Gérard holds an MSc in Geology from the University of Louvain (Belgium) and an MSc in mineral exploration from the University of Leicester (UK).
 He is fluent in French and English.

-N/A OPTIONS TO PURCHASE COMMON SHARES
+COMMON SHARES OPTIONS TO PURCHASE COMMON SHARES 50,000

-THOMAS LAGREE
+THOMAS LAGRÉE